 Research Introduction

-Welcome to the Department of Surgery's research website.
-Faculty, fellows, and residents in our department participate in a wide variety of research spread across ten major focus areas, or "cores:"
+Welcome to the Division of Research, housed within the Department of Surgery at UW Medicine.
+Faculty, fellows, and residents in our department participate in a wide variety of research across ten major focus areas: gastrointestinal physiology and metabolism; transplantation; injury, burn, and inflammation; cancer; reperfusion; simulation and education; vascular biology; pharmaceutical and device trials; and health services.

-We invite you to explore this section of our website to not only learn more about our successes, but also discover the many ways in which you can partner with us to collaborate and support the exciting research happening in our department.
+We invite you to explore the Division website to learn how to partner with us to support the exciting research happening in our department.
 We continue to rely upon the generosity of concerned donors to help us do what we do best: save and improve lives through high impact and innovative research.

-If you would like more information on how to partner with us, please contact UW Medicine Advancement at (206) 543-5686 or writemed@uw.edu, or visit UW Medicine Advancement.
+If you would like more information on how to support research, please contact UW Medicine Advancement at (206) 543-5686 or writemed@uw.edu, or visit UW Medicine Advancement

 Portrait photo of Dr. Douglas Wood